-My hair is shedding a bit more than usual, but nothing too unusual from girls always leaving their hair everywhere.
-I also have mild form of bad memory though I'm also not sure if it’s because I’ve been doing so much and also getting older.
-I have not had any problems other than that.
 The Levothyroxine pills usually only come in pills of certain increments.
 To get the correct dosage that my endocrinologist recommends, she usually tweaks it by the week so that I get my correct dosage if calculated by the day.
 For example, six months ago, I was taking 112 milligrams every day.
 Four months ago, I did my blood test and she reduced my dosage to 104 milligrams a day.
-After that, she reduced my dosage to 96mg a day.
+After that, she reduced my dosage to 96 milligrams a day.

 Did you have any hair loss?

 I dealt with very minimal hair loss due to hypothyroid function.
 This means that I started to lose hair because of losing my thyroid.
 I also experience a bit of hair loss when my dosage of Levothyroxine (thyroid replacement pills) is too low.
 It is a very mild bit of hair loss where you can’t even tell.

 How was life after treatment?